paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 Nearest Neighbors
 ========================================================

-- the nearest neighbor of a location is the event that is closest to said location given some metric
+- The nearest neighbor of a location is the event that is closest to said location given some metric
 - This metric is often Euclidian distance on the plane (distance as measured using a straight line between the location and the event)
 -  `spatstat` includes functions to calculate Euclidean distances
 - `pairdist()`: returns the pairwise distance between all pairs of events i and j